opencor/opencor-user-documentation/src/plugins/editing/rawSedmlView.rst

 To double click on an issue will get the text editor to navigate to the corresponding line.

-It may happen, while editing a model, that the contents of the text editor is not properly formatted anymore.
+It may happen, while editing a `SED-ML <http://www.sed-ml.org/>`__ file, that the contents of the text editor is not properly formatted anymore.
 In this case, you can reformat it by pressing ``Ctrl``\ +\ ``R`` or through the ``Tools`` | ``Reformat`` menu or even the context menu of the text editor.